 Office of the Press Secretary

-President Obama Lays the Foundation for a New Export Control System
+President Obama Announces First Steps Toward Implementation of New U.S. Export Control System

 The Control Lists